12. Verrou: a floating-point rounding errors checker

 Options and environment variables

-The following options or environment variables affect the behaviour of verrou_dd_sym and verrou_dd_line:
+The following options or environment variables affect the behavior of verrou_dd_sym, verrou_dd_line, verrou_dd_task and verrou_dd_stdout:

 --nruns or VERROU_DD_NRUNS